 - Try changing your baby’s diaper right before your little one goes to sleep.

 - If this still doesn’t work, you could try changing their diaper before you go to bed.
-Clearly with this second option you’ll need to wake your child up, but with any luck they will go back to sleep easily, and this extra diaper change could really help stop any pee getting through their diaper.
+Clearly with this second option you’ll need to wake your child up, but with any luck they will go back to sleep easily, and this extra change could really help stop any pee getting through.

 3. Switch To Overnight Diapers

-Using overnight diapers can make a real difference in stopping pee escaping from the diaper, because these types of diapers are extra absorbent.
+Using overnight diapers can make a real difference in stopping pee escaping, because these types of diapers are extra absorbent.

 To be precise, overnight diapers are supposedly up to 25% more absorbent compared to regular diapers or pull-ups and many claim to keep your baby dry for 12+ hours, so they’re well worth a try.

 One thing to note however is that they are often more expensive than regular diapers, but this could be a price worth paying if they end up working.